Modeling Censored Mobility Demand through Quantile Regression Neural Networks: Methodology

 A censored dataset consists of covariates $\vec{x}_1, \dots, \vec{x}_N$ and corresponding observations $y_1, \dots, y_N$, which are clipped versions of latent variables $y^*_i, \dots, y^*_N$.
 Namely, for some thresholds $\tau_1, \dots, \tau_N$, all the observations are either left-censored or right-censored, such that:

 Each threshold is either given or unknown, and if censorship is fixed, then $\tau_1 = \cdots = \tau_N$. $y^*_1, \dots, y^*_N$ are drawn from a latent distribution, whose $\theta$'th quantiles we wish to estimate for some $0 < \theta < 1$.
-To this end, we construct, fit and evaluate various Neural Networks (NNs), as follows.

-We construct NNs independently for each $\theta$'th quantile, as illustrated in \Vref{fig:dcqr-arch}.
-All the NNs are Feed-Forward and optionally use input Dropout \citep{srivastava2014dropout} for regularization.
-Throughout the experiments, we vary the Hidden layers and the activation function of the Aggregate Outputs layer.
-To experiment with right-censored datasets, we also negate each NN input and output as well as mirror the output quantiles, e.g., swap the output for $\theta=0.05$ with the output for $\theta=0.95$.
+For a quantile regression model with parameters $\vecbeta$, $y_i=\max(0,y^*_i)$ (i.e., left-censorship at 0) and a specified quantile $\theta$, the following likelihood function can be used for Bayesian Inference~\cite{yu2007bayesian}: